Aayush406/SudokuSolver/README.md

 Currently the only way to change the puzzle is the manually change the values in the board inside of the code.

-In the future, a puzzle creator or multiple sudoku puzzles will be added for the user to play.
+In the future, a puzzle creator or multiple sudoku puzzles will be added that the user to play.

 ### Run